 Research Fellow, Brain, Mind & Markets Laboratory

-Other of his research interests involve human interactions at the level of financial markets and bargaining interactions.
+Other of his research interests involves human interactions in financial markets and bargaining scenarios.

 You can download the CV by clicking here.